aycanogut/aycanogut/README.md

 - 🌱 I’m currently learning **Vanilla Javascript**

-- 🏝 I'm open to work.
+- 🏝 I'm currently open to work.

 - 👨‍💻 All of my projects are available at [https://github.com/aycanogut](https://github.com/aycanogut)